Types of enterprise systems and their modules' explanation

 This is the reason many ERP platforms start with a set of core modules, which allows for a highly flexible approach to suit unique business requirements.

 Through automation and data centralization, a modern enterprise system has become a key to success for any corporation that wants to be and stay competitive.
-An ES boosts productivity and reduces operating costs, along with automating business processes, facilitating collaboration and coordination between departments, as well as giving access to reporting and crucial analytics.
+Such software boosts productivity and reduces operating costs, along with automating business processes, facilitating collaboration and coordination between departments, as well as giving access to reporting and crucial analytics.

 Legacy application migration: 6-Step Guide